genwebcorp/genjax/src/genjax/_src/core/interpreters/README.md

 ## Context

-A final style forward interpreter which dispatches registered primitives to a dynamic context (which the user can inherit and override).
+A final style interpreter (e.g. it defines its own `Trace` and `Tracers`) which wraps a `Jaxpr` forward interpreter.
+Allows dispatching registered primitives to a dynamic context (which the user can inherit and override).
+The context can store and yield state - allowing lifting of pure functions to ones which accept and return state.

 * (**harvest**) Oryx's `harvest` transformation.
 * (**diff_rules**) Forward metadata propagation transformation.